As iOS 13 looms, Apple's HomeKit partners show off some new tricks for the smart home

-We all know HomeKit isn't the widest smart home platform out there.
-Even the biggest Apple fans have to admit you'll have many more options when it comes to choosing products if you go with Google or Alexa's versions of voice assistants and smart home platforms.
-Still, Apple knows it has dedicated fans out there who are in it for the long haul and bought into the HomeKit experience.
+HomeKit isn't the smart home platform with the widest range out there.
+Even the biggest Apple fans have to admit you'll have many more options when it comes to choosing products if you go with Google or Amazon.
+Still, Apple knows it has dedicated fans out there who are in it for the long haul and who've bought into the HomeKit experience.

 While HomeKit isn't often the topic of conversation in Apple keynotes, we did get a few announcements earlier this year at its World Wide Developer Conference keynote address.
 The biggest news was the reveal of the new features coming to Apple's iPhone and iPad operating system software, iOS 13, when it debuts later this fall.
 Today, Apple's HomeKit device partners are announcing products that will be adopting some of those features.